 How Much Does an Average Vacation Really Cost?

 I’m using my own experience with vacation costs to get a basic idea of what the average vacation cost is for a family.
 Of course, these numbers are just averages to help you with your planning.
+I will say that in the past year, vacation costs have skyrocketed

 I’ve researched the average cost for most standard vacation expenses.
 These numbers can easily be used to calculate the vacation cost for one person or a couple, but for a family of four, the average cost of vacation will be between $4,100 and $5,100.